rwl/rapid/docs/index.rst

 Modeling
 ========

-:math:`NAME` employs the standard dynamic models used for power system transient and dynamic simulations.
-The dummy coil model :cite:`Padiyar2002` is described first, and then the 6th order generator model.
+:math:`RAPID` employs the standard dynamic models used for power system transient and dynamic simulations.
+The first version of PAPID incorporates the dummy coil model :cite:`Padiyar2002`.
 The analysis of transient stability of power systems involves the computation of the nonlinear dynamic response to disturbances (typically a transmission network fault) followed by the isolation of the faulted element by protective relaying.
 The resulting